-Based on the results of the two experiments, this section evaluates two possible approaches to sub-lexical scope - one with two mechanisms (one for sentences with agentive subjects and one for sentences with eventive subjects) and one with a single unified mechanism.
-The former maintains Martin's (2018, 2020) theory while requiring an additional mechanism for achieving sub-lexical scope with agentive subjects.
-The latter, by contrast, assumes that VPs are always tokenised in the same way, and external arguments are introduced by a single version of Voice, whether they are agentive or eventive.
-The reason why it becomes more difficult to achieve sub-lexical scope with agentive subjects can be captured in terms of the interpretive effect of foregrounding accountability/intentionality when mentioning the agent, combined with the assumption that intentions typically lose their viability in longer causal chains, where the effects of extraneous factors become increasingly hard to predict.
+Based on the results of the two experiments, this section evaluates two possible approaches to sub-lexical scope - the split and unified mechanisms.
+Contrary to Martin's (2018, 2020) account, this thesis argues that VPs are always tokenised in the same way, and external arguments are introduced by a single version of Voice, whether they are agentive or eventive.
+The reason why it becomes more difficult to achieve sub-lexical scope with agentive subjects can be captured in terms of the interpretive effect of foregrounding accountability/intentionality when mentioning the agent and the limited scope of intentionality.